Table of Contents

 Looking back at Linkbuildr.io’s research, let’s analyze the casino or gambling niche.
 Since the study claims the niche to be known as a difficult one, let’s see if this is indeed the case using

 Ahrefs.
 Since gambling pertains to winning money, it’s no surprise that people are searching for it, which correlates to its high KD.

-However, we’re also interested in learning more about its related keywords since people will be optimizing for those as well.
+However, we’re also interested in learning more about its related keywords since people will also be optimizing for those.

 From the Having same terms page, there are over 136,000 keywords found that are related to “gambling.”